paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Fabric tags page](/images/hugo_themes/fabric_tags.png)](/images/hugo_themes/fabric_tags.png)

 Fabric's posts page is the best navigation without summaries I've seen out there, all possible information present and rendered nicely.
-Tags page is small and leave something to be desired (like sort by number of posts in tag), but functional.
+Tags page is small and leaves something to be desired (like sort by a number of posts in the tag), but functional.

 ### Single page

 [![Fabric single post page](/images/hugo_themes/fabric_single_post.png)](/images/hugo_themes/fabric_single_post.png)

-Solid text render without anything out of order.
+Solid text renders without anything out of order.
 I've included a bit bigger screenshot than usual to show you neat shadow around the image and caption under it, which is present in no other theme.
 Disqus support is there, however no related articles list support.

 ---